florian-beetz/bachelor-thesis/thesis.md

 Another important point that should be addressed in the future is the support of build tools for Java 9.
-All of the used tools described in [@sec:tools] are publicly available as open- source projects.
+All of the used tools described in [@sec:tools] are publicly available as open source projects.

 # Conclusion {#sec:conclusion}

-> I'm missing a more detailed discussion of the discovered problems and what implications they have on migrations to Java 9 in general.
-How easy and feasible is a migration of real-world apps...

 The Java programming language has experienced high popularity in many enterprises and also from private developers since its initial release in 1996.